fliphess/esp8266_mqtt_doorbell_notifier/README.md

 ## Home Assistant Config

 Have a look at the yaml files in hass/ to get an idea how to integrate in home assistant

+## TODO

+- Add a mechanism to completely disable the doorbell ringer remotely for a certain amount of time or until reactivated